ubidots/ubidots-particle/README.md

 ```
 void add(char *variable_label, float value, char *context, unsigned long dot_timestamp_seconds, unsigned int dot_timestamp_millis)
 ```
-> @variable_label, [Mandatory].
+> @variable_label, [Required].
 The label of the variable where the dot will be stored.
-@value, [Mandatory].
+@value, [Required].
 The value of the dot.
 @context, [Optional].
-The dots' context.
+The dot's context.
 @dot_timestamp_seconds, [Optional].
-The dots' timestamp in seconds.
-If the timestamp's milliseconds values is not set, the seconds will be multplied by 1000.
+The dot's timestamp in seconds.
 @dot_timestamp_millis, [Optional].
-The dots' timestamp number of milliseconds.
+The dot's timestamp number of milliseconds.
+If the timestamp's milliseconds values is not set, the seconds will be multplied by 1000.

 Adds a dot with its related value, context and timestamp to be sent to a certain data source, once you use add().
 You can add up to 10 dots before to publish them.

-**Important:** The max payload lenght is 700 bytes, if your payload is greater it will not be properly sent.
+**Important:** The max payload lenght is 700 bytes, if your payload is greater it won't be properly sent.
 You can see on your serial console the payload to send if you call the ```setDebug(bool debug)``` method and pass a true value to it.

 ```
 float get(const char* device_label, const char* variable_label)
 ```
-> @device_label, [Mandatory].
-The device label where the variable to retrieve values is.
+> @device_label, [Required].
+The device label which contains the variable to retrieve values from.
-@variable_label, [Mandatory].
-The variable label to retrieve values.
+@variable_label, [Required].
+The variable label to retrieve values from.

 Returns as float the last value of the dot from the variable.

 ```
 void addContext(char *key_label, char *key_value)
 ```
-> @key_label, [Mandatory].
+> @key_label, [Required].
 The key context label to store values.
-@key_value, [Mandatory].
+@key_value, [Required].
 The key pair value.

 Adds to local memory a new key-value context key.
 The method inputs must be char pointers.
 The method allows to store up to 10 key-value pairs.

 ```
 void getContext(char *context)
 ```
-> @context, [Mandatory].
+> @context, [Required].
 A char pointer where the context will be stored.

 Builds the context according to the chosen protocol and stores it in the context char pointer.